Which saxophone to choose: alto, tenor, soprano or baritone?

 Although entirely made of metal, the saxophone is not a member of the brass family.
 Owing to its reed, it is a member of the woodwind family.
 There are seven types of saxophone, from the highest to the lowest: sopranino, soprano, alto, tenor, baritone, bass saxophone, and double bass.
 Today, we’re interested in the alto, tenor, soprano, and baritone saxophones, to help you better understand which to choose and why.

 If you look to learn the Saxophone notes, try our Saxophone fingering chart tool.

 The alto saxophone (E flat)

-The various advantages and expressivity of the alto saxophone make it the most widely-played of the saxophone family.
-This is also the instrument on which beginners often take their first steps as it is quite light, more accessible and simpler to master technically than tenor, soprano and baritone saxophones.
-It is the perfect instrument for students, favouring without any doubt a pleasing and encouraging learning process.
+The various advantages and expressivity of the alto saxophone make it the most widely played of the saxophone family.
+This is also the instrument on which beginners often take their first steps as it is quite light, more accessible, and simpler to master technically than tenor, soprano, and baritone saxophones.
+It is the perfect instrument for students, favoring without any doubt a pleasing and encouraging learning process.

 If you are looking for a saxophone for a child in particular, the alto saxophone is a very good choice as its weight and mouthpiece, which is less technical than the other saxophones, make a big difference.
 It should also be noted that there are alto saxophones specially designed for the littlest hands!